 Security awareness training is a crucial aspect of ensuring the security of the EIV system and UIV data.
-Users and potential users should be made aware of the importance of respecting the privacy of data, following established procedures to maintain privacy and security, and notifying management in the event of a security or privacy violation.
+Users and potential users should be made aware of the importance of respecting the privacy of data, following established procedures to maintain privacy and security, and notifying management in the event of privacy violation.